A list of recent newsgames

 Really cute news game about understanding the new Singapore government budget #SGBudget2018 from @STcom https://t.co/xA0GkUqsHO I guess from @vivi_pazos and team? @RobinKwong someone should collect links to all of these in one place— Yan (@yanoak) February 20, 2018

-Paul Bradshaw has a nice pinboard list, and Ian Bogost’s book, Newsgames, gives a comprehensive overview.
+Paul Bradshaw has a nice pinboard list, and Ian Bogost’s book, Newsgames, give a comprehensive overview.

 But in any case, here’s the list I compiled.
 Apologies in advance for any I have missed, and please let me know about any omissions @robinkwong on Twitter!